Take a Look. No, Really, Take a Deep Look!

 Share

-Breakfasting with Ghosts in Vienna, two-sided multlayered photographic print © 2022 Neil Berkowitz.
+Breakfasting with Ghosts in Vienna, two-sided multilayer photographic print © 2022 Neil Berkowitz.

-I saw Hannah Höch’s painting, Three Faces, (below) at the Berlinische Galerie, just a block or two away from The Jewish Museum Berlin.
-Although the painting exists today it isn’t the sort of work that Höch is known for by those who write to tell us what to see.
-Höch knew at least some of what needed to be actively witnessed at the time of the painting.
+I saw Hannah Höch’s painting, Three Faces, at the Berlinische Galerie, just a block or two away from The Jewish Museum Berlin.
+Although the painting survives today it isn’t the sort of work that Höch is known for by those who write to tell us what to see.
+But Höch knew at least some of what needed to be actively witnessed at the time of the painting.
 (Her photo collages in themselves are an opportunity to practice more intentional observation.)
-I know that her making that image at that time took far greater courage or commitment or acceptance of sacrifice than my viewing of it–but I too was and am a witness.
-I saw the painting in Berlin during the Jewish high holidays.
-I had been staying in Mitte, just a few blocks away the Neue Synagogue and in a neighborhood with some Jewish stores.
-And around each of those shops, closed throughout the holidays, and around the synagogue, were police with heavy arms.
+I know that her making of that image at that time took far greater courage or commitment or acceptance of sacrifice than my viewing of it

 What do you blot from your view?
 Will you stop and witness the everyday rather than just the headlines?
 Tyre Nichols, Emmett Till, George Floyd, Michael Brown.
 These are the seen.
-But like so many other realities, racism and institutionalized hatred, violence, and oppression can be seen by every one of us every day.
-And yes, I did promise in my introduction last week that The Intentional Observer would not be political.
-I will keep that promise.
-But standing up for the humanity of our neighbors isn’t political in any essential way even if it has been passed off as such by partisan politicians and their myth makers.
+But like so many other realities, racism and institutionalized hatred, violence, and oppression.
+It can be seen by every one of us every day.
+Only then can it be witnessed and incorporated into our understanding.
+Yes, I promised in my introduction last time that The Intentional Observer would not be political and I will keep that promise.
+But standing up for the humanity of our neighbors isn’t political in any essential way even if it been passed off as such by partisan politics.

 Resources: